jrhel/ot-harjoitustyo/dokumentointi/alustava määrittelydokumentti.md

-The overall purpose of the application is to offer users a way to keep all their recipes in a single place, instead of having them spread out over a range of sources, including various physical cookbooks & blog posts, and notes with their very own secret sauces.
+The overall purpose of the application is to offer users a way to keep all their recipes in a single place, instead of having them spread out over a range of sources, including various physical cookbooks & blog posts, and notes containing recipies for the users very own secret sauces.
 In essence, the user experience would be a digital recipe book where they could keep all their favorite recipes.

 A digital implementation will additionally allow users to not only look up specific recipes, but the range of